trueschool/Renoise-Keystrokes-Guide/readme.md

 1. Simply open `Renoise_Keystrokes_Guide.html` in any web browser.
 2. Use the search bar at the top to filter for specific shortcuts, or click the categories to jump around.

-### Installing the Alfred Workflow (macOS only)
-1. Navigate to the `user.workflow...` folder.
-2. Double-click the `info.plist` or import the workflow directory into Alfred.
-3. Bring up Alfred and type `rk <search term>` (e.g., `rk render pattern`) to instantly find the keyboard shortcut.

 ---